Military accidents compensation claims

 Consequences of a personal injury in the military

 The impact of a military accident and workplace injury, particularly a serious one, can have a fundamental effect on the individual and their family.
 Physical pain, discomfort and financial losses are just some of the more common consequences; individuals may also require surgery, therapy and other such treatments.
 In extreme workplace injury cases, individuals may suffer psychological problems, which may warrant further costs, treatment and therapy.

 Military accident claims

 If you are a member of the armed forces, or a former member, and you were injured in a military accident whilst employed by the Ministry Of Defence you may be entitled to claim compensation.
 Contact one of our military accident lawyers for a free, no-obligation consultation.

 Where possible, our cases are funded on a no win, no fee basis.

 Hugh James military accident lawyers

 Hugh James has one of the largest personal injury and accident legal teams in England, and the biggest department of military accident lawyers in Wales.
-We have a dedicated military accident claims department which has a vast amount of experience in dealing with claims for accidents at work and securing compensation for those injured within their employment in the armed forces.
+We have a dedicated military accident personal injury claims department which has a vast amount of experience in dealing with claims for accidents at work and securing military compensation for those injured within their employment in the armed forces.
 We treat each client exactly the same whether their injury is minor or major.
 Contact us today for free advice on military accident claims, with no obligation.